 Digital Media Innovators: The Next Disruptors

-Join an extraordinary English course that redefines traditional learning.
-Dive into an immersive experience where lively input sessions and teamwork set the stage for an exciting Digital Media Challenge, followed by a hands-on 48hr Film Challenge partnered with the renowned British Film Institute (BFI) in London.
+Participate in an immersive experience lead up to an exciting Digital Media Challenge, as well as a hands-on 3-day Film Challenge partnered with the World famous British Film Institute (BFI) in London.
 Explore key topics, from storytelling to ethics, and attend inspiring talks by guest speakers on digital media's impact.
-Collaborate exclusively in English within small project teams to nurture essential skills in negotiation, problem-solving, active listening, and intercultural communication.
-This course cultivates global friendships, elevates filmmaking and communication skills, enhances vocabulary and cultural understanding, boosts confidence and independence, and provides a taste of life in dynamic London—a journey filled with fun, insights, and personal growth.
+Collaborate exclusively in English within small project teams to develop essential skills in negotiation, problem-solving, active listening, and intercultural communication.
+This course helps you to build global friendships, improves filmmaking and communication skills, enhances vocabulary and cultural understanding, boosts confidence and independence, and provides a taste of life in dynamic London - a journey filled with fun, insights, and personal growth.

 At a glance...